Configuring Study For ePRO and eDiaries

 • Time Unit - The value set for the Frequency and Completion window will be based on the time unit set here.
 Example: "5" for the completion window will mean 5 days if the time unit is set to days.

 • Completion window - For each iteration of a form being deployed, how long should the Participant have to complete it before the next iteration comes due.
+Note, this should not overlap the time that the next interval starts.

 At a Defined Interval

-Within the Diary Configuration screen, choose the Diary Type "Interval", and fill out the parameters of the diary.
+To configure an interval. diary, within the Diary Configuration screen, choose the Diary Type "Interval", and fill out the parameters of the diary.
 Read above on how to configure an eDiary.

 Notifications